Updated December 16, 2019

-This document describes the reorganization plan for the EECS Department, as part of the founding of the Schwarzman College of Computing (SCC).
+This document describes the reorganization plan for the MIT Department of Electrical Engineering and Computer Science (EECS) as part of the founding of the MIT Stephen A. Schwarzman College of Computing (SCC).
 It was developed based on the reports and discussion forums of the Provost’s Computing Task Force working groups, a strawman plan that was circulated with the EECS faculty, and feedback on the strawman from the EECS faculty and the Engineering Council.
 The focus of this document is solely EECS, which is the largest existing unit at MIT that is slated to initially be part of the College.
 A planning document for the overall College remains to be written, following a similar process of developing and circulating a strawman plan based on the Task Force reports and forums, with subsequent discussion and feedback.

 The Organizational Structure Working Group of the Computing Task Force has suggested that the EECS Department be restructured into three overlapping academic units.
 This plan considers in more detail how to achieve this restructuring.

-The Deans of SoE and SCC are committed to making EECS even stronger, not only at MIT but nationally and globally.
+The Deans of the School of Engineering (SoE) and SCC are committed to making EECS even stronger, not only at MIT but nationally and globally.
 We see the creation of this substructure as providing a stronger base for enhancing existing programs, creating exciting opportunities, and increasing connections to other parts of MIT.
 We envision a highly collaborative approach.
-The new EECS structure is expected to be in place near the start of the Fall Semester.
+The new EECS structure is expected to be in place near the start of the Fall 2019 semester.
 The structure will be re-evaluated periodically, via feedback from faculty, students and other stakeholders to the Deans of SoE and SCC.

 There are some key considerations to keep in mind regarding any restructuring of EECS: